1 - 12 week gap year and student volunteering placements around the world

 Gap years can be taken by absolutely any one!
 The majority of volunteers joining us for gap years and under 25 however this varies from a mini-gap during the summer break or a longer trip before or after university – or after a few years of working!
 We also receive many volunteers joining us later in life.

 Working in a developing country can be a daunting, challenging and exciting opportunity, but we recognise that it will also be an unfamiliar and a new experience to most people on their gap year.

-A comprehensive Volunteering Guide will be given to you after you apply so that you can fully understand the placement before making a commitment.
-You will be contacted by your dedicated Placement Manager who will support you at each step along the way, they will have visited the project personally and so can provide advice and guidance to you at all stages of the process from preparation, support during your placement and contact on your return.
+A comprehensive Guide will be given to you after you apply so that you can fully understand the placement before making a commitment.
+You will be contacted by your dedicated Pod Volunteer Specialist who will support you at each step along the way, they may have visited the project personally and so can provide advice and guidance to you at all stages of the process from preparation, support during your placement and contact on your return.

 A key part of Pod’s philosophy is to provide a high level of support to volunteers.
 In each of the countries we work in, there are local staff to provide support and assistance.
 They understand the needs of volunteers and are there to support you throughout your volunteer placement.
 Additionally, should you need us Pod has a 24/7 support service for volunteers.

 We have quite a bit of detail about each project on our website, so it’s generally best to start by spending some time reading through the different locations and projects.
 We also have information on each project page on the volunteer placement cost, start dates and availability.

 If you would like more information or to go ahead to the next stage and apply for a place, all you need to do is complete our application form.
 There is no commitment by making an application and when we receive your application you will be contacted by your dedicated volunteer manager who will send you a detailed Guide on your chosen project.